plone/training/dexterity.rst

 * Go to the control panel http://localhost:8080/Plone/@@dexterity-types
 * Inspect some of the existing default-types
-* Why are there no RichText-Fields for the Document and News-Item?
 * Select the type ``News Item`` and add a new field ``Hot News`` of type ``Yes/No``
 * In another tab add a News Item and you see the new field.
 * Go back to the schema-editor and click on `Edit XML Field Model <http://localhost:8080/Plone/dexterity-types/News%20Item/@@modeleditor>`_.